fairozkhan10/lumaa-spring-2025-ai-ml/README.md

-# Simple Content-Based Movie Recommender (Enhanced)
+# Simple Content-Based Movie Recommender

 ## Overview
 This project builds a content-based movie recommender using TF-IDF and cosine similarity, with the following enhancements: